Existence of a weak solution to a nonlinear fluid-structure interaction problem with heat exchange: Appendix B: the coupled entropy inequality

 which is obviously a contradiction.
 Therefore, $\eqref{entineqweak}$ must hold as an identity.
 Using the ideas from the above calculation, we easily obtain that now the energy inequality $\eqref{enineq}$ has to hold as an identity as well.

 {\bf Acknowledgments:} B.M. was partially supported by the Croatian Science Foundation (Hrvatska Zaklada za Znanost) grant number IP-2018-01-3706.
 V. M., \v S. N., and A. R. have been supported by the Czech Science Foundation (GA\v CR) project GA19-04243S.
-The Institute of Mathematics, CAS is supported by RVO:67985840. \Addresses
+The Institute of Mathematics, CAS is supported by RVO:67985840.
+A.R has also been supported by the Basque Government through the BERC 2018-2021 program and by the Spanish State Research Agency through BCAM Severo Ochoa excellence accreditation SEV-2017-0718 and through project PID2020-114189RB-I00 funded by Agencia Estatal de Investigación (PID2020-114189RB-I00 / AEI / 10.13039/501100011033). \Addresses